Law Office of Michelle Ball advocacy,Discipline,discrimination/bullying/harassment Schools Sometimes Punish Bullying Victims Instead Of The Bully

 Student bullying can be devastating to students and parents need to help.

-Once reported, the school must address the bullying, period.
-But, if the school does not, parents can look to the school district, outside government agencies, or legal help.
-The student also has the option of a priority transfer, (which is not always the best option, but IS an option).
+The student also has the option of a priority school transfer, (which is not always the best option, but IS an option).

-The bottom line is that the bullied student is the one who is suffering and being harmed.
-Parents need to take action to ensure the student is helped and protected.
+The bottom line is that the bullied student is suffering and being harmed.
+Parents need to ensure the student is helped and protected.
 A student’s life is far too important to ignore the terrible results which can occur when bullying is ignored.

 Parents should not stop until they get the bullying matter addressed.

-Student bullying prevention lawyer Michelle Ball helps students when they are targeted at school or if parent reports are ignored.
-As an education attorney located in Sacramento, she can assist in all California locations, including Auburn, Woodland, Modesto, Oakland, Napa, Los Angeles, Santa Barbara and many other places.
+Student lawyer Michelle Ball helps when students are targeted at school or parent reports are ignored.
+As an education attorney in Sacramento California, she can assist statewide, including in Auburn, Woodland, Modesto, Oakland, Napa, Los Angeles, Santa Barbara and many other places.

 Originally published January 12, 2016